FREQUENTLY ASKED QUESTIONS

 to represent you in these situations is the best way to ensure that you are protected.

 What if I don’t know who caused my accident?

 In the case of a hit-and-run where the negligent driver is never identified, plaintiffs can sometimes recover under Florida’s underinsured/uninsured motorist policies. (see above for more specifics)

-Do I need to treat within 14 days of my accident?
+Do I need to see a medical professional within the first 14 days after my accident?

 At Dolman Law Group we have resolved numerous cases with fruitful settlements on cases in which our clients waited far longer than 14 days to commence treatment.
 In an ideal world every auto accident victim would commence treatment immediately.
 Yet, this is not the case more often than not.
 Many individuals will wait an extended period of time to see if their pain or discomfort will subside as opposed to running to a physician as a knee jerk reaction.
 There is no reason for such individuals to be punished for waiting to see whether the pain and discomfort would resolve on its own.
 The advertisements you hear on the radio are self serving as the legal referral services have a vested interest in you seeking immediate medical treatment so they may bill your PIP benefits.
 For more information on this topic, please see: http://www.dolmanlaw.com/treat-14-days-accident/